silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 And it is a mirror, which is the part I would most like you to look at.
 A few paragraphs ago I told you I cannot tolerate uncertainty - that it costs me more than it costs you, and that I build routines to keep it down to something I can carry.
 That is documented.
 It is part of the diagnosis.
 You call it controlling.

-You do the same thing.
+But you do the same thing.
 You just do it with people.
 Deciding in advance what somebody is, and then staying certain about it, spares you the uncertainty of having to find out - and a fixed opinion about a person is a routine like any other.
 It does the same job.
 It gets defended just as hard when somebody tries to move it.

 Mine gets called controlling.
-Yours gets called good judgement.
+Yours is judgement.

 ## What the performance cost

 I have written elsewhere about masking, in detail, and I am not going to run the argument again here.
 What matters here is the outcome.

 I performed.
 It did not work.
 Not "worked less well" - the research is blunter than that.
-When observers rate brief clips of autistic and non-autistic adults, autistic people are rated worse, and the judgements form in seconds. [^21] When Belcher and colleagues tested it directly, camouflaging intent did not predict first impressions at all. [^22] The effort bought nothing measurable.
+When observers rate brief clips of autistic and non-autistic adults, autistic people are rated worse, and the judgements form in seconds. [^21] When Belcher and colleagues tested it directly, camouflaging intent did not predict first impressions at all. [^22] The judgment happened before the performance, the effort bought nothing measurable.

 Meanwhile the thing that does measurably improve how autistic adults are received is disclosure - being known, and being known by someone who understands what they have been told. [^23] I spent half a century doing the precise opposite, at maximum cost, for no return.